DTel-HQ/dtel/Server Setup.md

 You can get a number with the prefix `0900`.
 This is a mobile prefix.

-Discords with 100+ members might be eligible for `0800`/`0844` prefixes.
+Discords with 100+ members that provide a service might be eligible for `0800`/`0844` prefixes.
 Contact austinhuang in the support server.

 ## 3. Run the wizard
 `>wizard`